ajbax-cmd/Big-O-Notation/README.md

 ![equation10](Images/equation10.JPG)

 A function has now been obtained that gives the worst-case scenario number of operations the bubble sort function must perform for n number of items.
 But what is the Big O of the bubble sort function?
-Recall from earlier the section regarding asymptotic analysis, it’s possible to multiply n^2 by some constant so that after a certain point c*n^2>5/2 n^2-3/2 n-1 will always be true given that n≥1.
+Recall from earlier the section regarding asymptotic analysis, it’s possible to multiply n^2 by some constant so that after a certain point c*n^2>5/2 n^2-3/2 n-1 will always be true.
 Thus, 5/2 n^2-3/2 n-1 is bounded above by c*n^2.
-Once the again, the constant is dropped since it does not influence the asymptotic growth.
+Once again, the constant is dropped since it does not influence the asymptotic growth.
 Finally, it can now be said that the bubble sort function runs in O(n^2) time complexity.

 Deriving a function for every algorithm can be a tedious and arduous task, especially for complex algorithms.
 Therefore, there are some general rules to keep in mind when analyzing algorithms to make the process more practical: